ttvalkea/putt-stats-api/README.md

 ### Running the app without using Docker

 First install dependencies with `npm i`

-Create a .env file to the root using "example of .env file" as an example.
-Make sure it has correct values.
-At least the database password needs to be set.

 Build and run the API with `npm run serve`